Varad-21/ExpenseEase-Python-Django/README.md

 - python manage.py runserver

-6. Access the application in your web browser at `http://localhost:8000`.
+6. Access the application in your web browser

 ## Usage